XavaDigital/ServerlessSaas/README.md

 }
 ```

-This starter-kit comes with a set of basic Firebase rules and helper functions so you can easily protect your db.
+This starter kit comes with a set of basic Firebase rules and helper functions so you can easily protect your DB.
 You can see and manage the rules inside the `firestore.rules` file at the root of this project.

 When you make changes to the `firestore.rules`, make sure you deploy them by running `firebase deploy --only firestore:rules`.